Norbert515/flutter_ide/README.md

 The problem is, that routes can be pushed from anywhere and in a lot of possible ways.

-Creating a well structured way of pushing page routes which makes it easy to understand for a computer would probably be the easiest solution.
+Creating a well-structured way of pushing page routes which makes it easy to understand for a computer would probably be the easiest solution.

 #### Figuring out how to render a page